Bangladesh Academy of Sciences

-Bangladesh Academy of Sciences (BAS) is an academic forum for Bangladeshi scientists and technologists.
+The Bangladesh Academy of Sciences (BAS) is an academic forum for Bangladeshi scientists and technologists.
 Established in 1973, it aims to fulfill the role of promoting research and development of sciences in Bangladesh.

 History

-After the partition of Indian subcontinent, the Pakistan Academy of Sciences was established in 1953.
+After the Partition of India, the Pakistan Academy of Sciences was established in 1953.
 After the liberation of Bangladesh, 12 Bangladeshi fellows of the academy formed the Bangladesh Academy of Sciences in 1973, becoming 'Foundation Fellows'.
 Muhammad Qudrat-i-Khuda served the founding president role until 1976.

 Since 2014, BAS has administered the digital library Bangladesh Journals OnLine (BanglaJOL).